Neuse River Wastewater Treatment Plant Upgrades and Expansion

-Rapid residential development in the City of Raleigh brought about the need for the improvement and phased expansion of the Neuse River facility.
+Rapid residential development in the City of Raleigh necessitated the improvement and phased expansion of the Neuse River facility.
 Improvements included a new equalization basin to handle wet weather flows, facilities for total nitrogen removal, a sludge management plan, and conversion of the existing chlorine contact tanks to ultraviolet disinfection.
-Hazen and Sawyer was contracted to complete these upgrades and to perform an energy audit to identify efficiency improvements and reduce the facility’s energy costs.

 Project Outcomes and Benefits

-Hazen and Sawyer first performed a comprehensive energy evaluation which showed that the addition of primary treatment facilities and the replacement of existing surface aerators with fine bubble diffused aeration equipment would significantly reduce energy costs.
+- Comprehensive energy evaluation showed that the addition of primary treatment facilities and the replacement of existing surface aerators with fine bubble diffused aeration would significantly reduce energy costs.

 - Total nitrogen removal facilities were also constructed to provide biological nitrogen removal.